carbon-design-system/sveld/README.md

 ## Approach

-`sveld` uses the Svelte compiler to statically analyze Svelte components exported from a library to generate documentation useful to the end user.
+`sveld` uses the Svelte compiler to statically analyze exported components and emit docs for consumers.

-Extracted metadata include:
+It extracts:

 - props
 - slots